oh-facts/cpu_raytracer/docs/game.md

 2. If he does, he cuts off those bits.
 This will be used in a puzzle for times when you need to be a specific size.
 4.Saving thing (Dialogue + functionality)
 5.Restarting
+7.remove all global data that shouldn't be global data

 --!>